leftymitt/leftymitt.com/_projects/us-election-dynamics.md

  * 1892 - James Weaver sweeps through the west in the Populist party.
  * 1912 - Theodore Roosevelt runs as a Progressive party candidate.
  * 1924 - Robert La Follette runs in the Progressive party.
- * 1948 - Strom Thurmond represents the Dixiecrat party and winds states in the South.
+ * 1948 - Strom Thurmond represents the Dixiecrat party and wins states in the South.
  * 1968 - George Wallace carries southern states with the American Independents.
  * 1992 - Ross Perot challenges George Bush and Bill Clinton.